WasmEdge/docs/docs/embed/c/externref.md

 1. Install the WasmEdge shared library.

-   Please refer to the [Installation](../../start/install.md#install) for details.
+   For details, please refer to the [Installation](../../start/install.md#install).

-2. Prepare the WASM file and the `main.c` source file as above.
+2. Prepare the WASM and the `main.c` source files as above.

 3. Compile